kontaktio/telegraf_archived/plugins/inputs/statsd/README.md

   - Unlike the Histogram metric type, which aggregates on the Agent during a given time interval, a Distribution metric sends all the raw data during a time interval.

 ## Plugin arguments
+    - Timers are meant to track how long something took.
+They are an invaluable tool for tracking application performance.
+    - The following aggregate measurements are made for timers:
+        - `statsd_<name>_lower`: The lower bound is the lowest value statsd saw for that stat during that interval.
+        - `statsd_<name>_upper`: The upper bound is the highest value statsd saw for that stat during that interval.
+        - `statsd_<name>_mean`: The mean is the average of all values statsd saw for that stat during that interval.
+        - `statsd_<name>_stddev`: The stddev is the sample standard deviation of all values statsd saw for that stat during that interval.
+        - `statsd_<name>_sum`: The sum is the sample sum of all values statsd saw for that stat during that interval.
+        - `statsd_<name>_count`: The count is the number of timings statsd saw for that stat during that interval.
+It is not averaged.
+        - `statsd_<name>_percentile_<P>` The `Pth` percentile is a value x such that `P%` of all the values statsd saw for that stat during that time period are below x.
+The most common value that people use for `P` is the `90`, this is a great number to try to optimize.

+### Plugin arguments

 - **protocol** string: Protocol used in listener - tcp or udp options
 - **max_tcp_connections** []int: Maximum number of concurrent TCP connections to allow.
 Used when protocol is set to tcp.
 - **tcp_keep_alive** boolean: Enable TCP keep alive probes
 - **tcp_keep_alive_period** duration: Specifies the keep-alive period for an active network connection
+- **tcp_keep_alive_period** internal.Duration: Specifies the keep-alive period for an active network connection
 - **service_address** string: Address to listen for statsd UDP packets on
 - **delete_gauges** boolean: Delete gauges on every collection interval
 - **delete_counters** boolean: Delete counters on every collection interval